The BrowZine app is available as a free download for tablet or smartphone.

 What is BrowZine?

-BrowZine brings recent issues of scholarly journals to your iPad or Android tablet for browsing.
+BrowZine brings recent issues of scholarly journals to your tablet or smartphone for browsing.
 BrowZine emphasizes current awareness and browsing over focused research or searching.

 It brings journal content together from Open Access and subscription databases into a single place, where you can save your favorite journals, view the tables of contents, and read or save articles, as new issues are released.